 Decim meets his “guests” all at once.
 They could have perished together or separately.
-The memories of his guests have been erased and they have been programmed to return during their Death Game.
-Decim will pass determination on their spirits based on how they perform during the game.
+The memories of his guests have been erased, and they have been programmed to return during their Death Game.
+Decim will pass determination on their spirits based on their performance during the game.

 What Is The Possible Plot Of ‘Death Parade’ Season 2?

 Let us return to the events of season one to provide some background.
 Death Parade reveals us to the complicated world of the hereafter, where those who die are transferred to one of several mystery clubs.
 The bars were operated by bartenders who also served as Arbiters.
 They force the dead to participate in Death Games to ascertain whether they will be reborn or sent to the void.
 Decim, a bartender and Arbiter of Quindecim, is essential to the plot.
 Decim began to experience human feelings after meeting a meddling black-haired woman named Chiyuki.
 Decim opted to resurrect Chiyuki after a set of circumstances.
 The two finally parted ways, with Chiyuki beginning a new life and Decim remaining in the bar, willing to welcome new souls.

 While plot details for Season 2 are unknown, Madhouse can always go into Decim’s history to build out his image.
 It will also be impressive to see how Decim’s perspective as a Judge and jury member evolves as a result of his emotional experience with Chiyuki.